bryce080/WHSTechNotes/journal.md

 1. I personally don't enjoy football because it doesn't interest me, tech related things interest me more than sports.
 2. I did not watch the Super Bowl LX.
 3. I have no opinion because I didn't watch it.
+# February 23, 2026
+The technology that had the biggest impact on the Olympics was AI.
+In the 2026 Olympics, AI was used to broadcast closer to athletes than before.
+This shows that AI had the biggest impact on the 2026 Olympics because before there was no possible way to get such close shots to atheletes for the media.